BDD Support for Parents & Carers

 Are you a parent or carer who’s worried about how your teen sees themselves?
 You’re not alone.
 It’s estimated that around 1 in 50 people have Body Dysmorphic Disorder (BDD), a clinical and serious mental health condition.

-It’s a preoccupation with a perceived flaw in appearance.
-The person suffering with BDD is excessively self-conscious to the point that it materially affects their life.
-Often unable to leave the house and participate in normal day to day activities and negatively impacting relationships.
+The person suffering with BDD is excessively self-conscious to the point that it materially affects their daily life.

-Left unrecognised, BDD can take over a person's life, causing deep distress, isolation, and could result in more dangerous behaviours in an attempt to ‘fix’ the perceived flaw.
+Left unrecognised, BDD can take over, causing deep distress, isolation, and could result in more dangerous behaviours in an attempt to ‘fix’ the perceived flaw.

 Reassurance Seeking Scripts for BDD